MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-rotate-secrets.md

     Contact support if you experience repeated secret rotation failures.

-6. After successful completion of secret rotation, remove your certificates from the share created in the pre-step and store them in their secure backup location.
+6. After successful completion of secret rotation, remove your certificates from the share created in the prerequisites section and store them in their secure backup location.

 ## Use PowerShell to rotate secrets